-For Devon residents, this can be found at www.devon.gov.uk/admissionsonline
+For Devon residents, this can be found at www.devon.gov.uk/admissionsonline or by calling 0345 155 1019 for a paper version

 For In-Year admission into any Year Group.

 There is no closing date; evidence should be submitted with the application.